magpie-ea/magpie-backend/README.md

 # Server Documentation
 This section documents the server program.

+## Username and password for authentication
+The app now comes with [Basic access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+The username and password are set under `config :procomprag, :authentication`.

+For local deployment (`:dev` environment), the default username is `default` and the default password is `password`.
+You may change it in `dev.exs`.

+If you're deploying on Heroku, be sure to set environment variables `AUTH_USERNAME` and `AUTH_PASSWORD`, either via Heroku command line tool or in the Heroku user interface, under `Settings` tab.
 ## Required values from experiment submissions

 The server expects to receive results from experiments which are structured in a particular